 - 6.22 In the event of a custodial or encounter death, an investigation should be conducted by an Independent Committee of Investigators (COI).
-The Committee should include the following officers (in-service or retired): - a) A senior police officer of or above the rank of a Deputy Inspector General of Police; - b) A JMO; - c) The Government Analyst; - d) A ballistic expert (in the event of a death caused by firearms); and - e) A legal professional who is either a judge or an attorney-at-law. - 6.23 Such investigation should be prompt, effective, comprehensive, impartial and transparent. - 6.24 Such COI should be tasked with inter alia: - a) Collecting and confirming all statements, and documentary, digital, and physical evidence; - b) Accurately determining if the death was a natural death, accidental death, suicide or homicide; - c) Accurately determining whether any police officers were responsible for the death; - d) Identifying measures that may have prevented the death; and - e) Identifying systemic failures that may have contributed to the death. - 6.25 Sri Lanka Police and the COI should ensure that the investigative process and outcomes are transparent and is open to the scrutiny of the deceased person's family and the public.
+Such Committee should obtain advice from the following officers (in-service or retired): - a) A senior police officer not below the rank of a Deputy Inspector General of Police; - b) A JMO; - c) A representative of the Government Analyst; - d) A ballistic expert (in the event of a death caused by firearms); and - e) A legal professional who is either a judge or an attorney-at-law. - 6.23 Such investigation should be prompt, effective, comprehensive, impartial and transparent. - 6.24 Such COI should be tasked with inter alia: - a) Collecting and confirming all statements, and documentary, digital, and physical evidence: - b) Accurately determining if the death was a natural death, accidental death, suicide or homicide; - c) Accurately determining whether any police officers were responsible for the death; - d) Identifying measures that may have prevented the death; and - e) Identifying systemic failures that may have contributed to the death. - 6.25 Sri Lanka Police and the COI should ensure that the investigative process and outcomes are transparent and is open to the scrutiny of the deceased person's family and the public.
 Any restriction on transparency must only be to the extent that it is strictly necessary for a legitimate purpose, such as protecting the privacy and safety of affected persons, ensuring

 - the integrity of ongoing investigations, or protecting confidential information regarding intelligence sources or police operations. - 6.26 Upon completion of the investigation, if a police officer is found to be responsible without any lawful defence (e.g. the right of self-defence) for a custodial or encounter death, prompt prosecution and disciplinary action should be initiated against such officer.
+In all such instances, the National Police Commission should be informed of the outcome of an investigation. - 6.27 When prosecuting an officer found responsible for a custodial or encounter death, the relevant investigation report should be transmitted to the Attorney-General without delay.